reset/reset.github.com/guide-authoring-cookbooks.md

     $ cd myface
     $ bundle install

-This will install Vagrant, Berkshelf, and thor-foodcritic.
-We will be using Vagrant for building our virtual environment, Berkshelf for managing our cookbook dependencies, and thor-foodcritic to lint test our cookbook.
+Bundler will install all of the dependent RubyGems and garauntee that you have the right versions.

+## Starting your virtual machine

 A `Vagrantfile` was generated for you with a boilerplate configuration that should be suitable for our needs.
 The Vagrantfile is configured to download and boot a CentOS 6.3 Vagrant Box and provision it with `chef-solo`.
 I recommend sticking with these defaults while you are working through this guide.